 - 5c Click OK to save your changes. - 6 When you have finished configuring the job, click OK to save your changes.

-- 7 Select the job in the list (by selecting the check box next to the job name), then click Get Status.
+The job is added to the job list. - 7 Select the job in the list (by selecting the check box next to the job name), then click Get Status.
 The Job Status dialog box displays any configuration errors. - 8 Click Grant rights, then click OK to confirm the action. - 9 If other errors are displayed, resolve the errors.
 Otherwise, click Close to close the Job Status dialog box. - 10 In the Misc tab, you can see the trace levels for the association statistics job.
 For more information about trace levels, see Chapter 9, "Tracing a Job," on page 39.

-4 Creating a Custom Job
+Creating a Custom Job